 Since 1986, the University of Wisconsin's Institute for Creative Writing has provided time, space, and an intellectual community for writers working on a first book of poetry or fiction.
-Beginning this year, we will also consider applicants who have published only one full-length collection of creative writing prior to the application deadline, although unpublished authors will remain eligible as well.
+Since 2012, we have also considered applicants who have published only one full-length collection of creative writing prior to the application deadline, although unpublished authors remain eligible, and quality of writing remains the nearly exclusive criterion for selection.
 Altogether, our poetry and fiction fellows have published over ninety full-length collections and novels, many of them winning major national honors.
-Since 2008, the Institute has also awarded a fellowship for playwrights.

-At present, the Institute annually offers up to seven year-long fellowships.
-Typically there are three fiction fellowships (the Carl Djerassi Fiction Fellowship, the James C. McCreight Fiction Fellowship, and the Carol Houck Smith Fiction Fellowship), two poetry fellowships (the Jay C. and Ruth Halls Fellowship and the Diane Middlebrook Poetry Fellowship), one playwriting fellowship (the Carl Djerassi Playwriting Fellowship), and one fellowship in either fiction or poetry for a graduate of the University's MFA Program in Creative Writing (the Halls Emerging Artist Fellowship).
+At present, the Institute annually offers up to five year-long fellowships.
+Typically there are two fiction fellowships (the James C. McCreight Fiction Fellowship and the Carol Houck Smith Fiction Fellowship), two poetry fellowships (the Jay C. and Ruth Halls Fellowship and the Diane Middlebrook Poetry Fellowship), and one fellowship in either fiction or poetry for a graduate of the University's MFA Program in Creative Writing (the Halls Emerging Artist Fellowship).

-Each of these fellowships carries with it a $27,000 stipend, generous health benefits, and a one-course-per-semester teaching assignment in intermediate or advanced undergraduate creative writing.
+Each of these fellowships carries with it a $30,000 stipend ($27,000 plus a $3,000 prize paid in August), generous health benefits, and a one-course-per-semester teaching assignment in intermediate or advanced undergraduate creative writing.
 Fiction and poetry fellows are asked to give one public reading during the fellowship year.
 Additionally, all fellows participate in determining the recipients of the annual Brittingham and Felix Pollak Prizes in Poetry, as well as the Program in Creative Writing’s undergraduate writing contests.
 Along with faculty, fellows also serve on the committees selecting the following year’s Institute fellows.

 Details and frequently asked questions regarding the fellowships can be found on the applications page of this website.
-Applications to the poetry, fiction, and HEAF fellowships must be submitted online in the month of February.
-Applications to the Djerassi Playwriting Fellowship must be postmarked by April 20, and should be submitted by mail.
+Applications to the poetry, fiction, and HEAF fellowships must be submitted online between January 1 and February 28.

 The current director of the Wisconsin Institute for Creative Writing is Amaud Jamaul Johnson.
 For questions about the fellowship program not answered below please contact the Creative Writing Program Administrator, Sean Bishop, at email@example.com.